Learning in this course addresses three domains of social work practice:

 Class time is spent in discussion, field visits, small group work, skills practice and group presentations.
 Students are expected to integrate learning from SWRK2001 with learning in this course as they build knowledge and skill in key methods and fields of social work practice.

-Student Projects: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 6 hour(s) per Week for Full Term